nintervik/2D-Particle-System/README.md

 - RETURN: remove all emitters
 - S: Stop fire emitter for 5 seconds
 - D: Start fire emitter for 5 seconds
+- O: Turn on vortex sensitive on purple flame emitter
+- F: Turn off vortex sensitive on purple flame emitterg
 - ESC: exit application

-You can change the attributes of the emitters by changing the its attributes inside the xml file called psystem_config.
+You can change the attributes of the emitters by changing its attributes inside the xml file called psystem_config.
 You can also add new ones if needed.
 Remeber to increase MAX_NUM_EMITTERS_TYPE to store the number of emitters you need.

 ## Tools used